openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 ### Implementation Details/Notes/Constraints [optional]

-To satisfy the goals, motivation and stories above, this proposes to let the installer to create a ControlPlane object to adopt and manage the lifecycle the Control Plane Machines.
+To satisfy the goals, motivation and stories above, this proposes to let the installer to create a ControlPlane object to adopt and manage the lifecycle of the Control Plane Machines.

 The ControlPlane CRD will be exposed by the Machine API Operator (MAO) to the Cluster Version Operator (CVO).
 The ControlPlane controller will be managed by the Machine API Operator.